Jade Emperor: Vanquishing evil

 One of the myths describes how the Jade Emperor became the monarch of all the deities in heaven.
-It is one of the few myths in which the Jade Emperor really shows his power.
+It is one of the few myths in which the Jade Emperor shows his power.

-In the beginning of time, the earth was a very difficult place to live, much harsher than it is now.
+At the beginning of time, the earth was a very difficult place to live, much harsher than it is now.
 People had to deal with a variety of monstrous beings, and they did not have many gods to protect them; in addition, many powerful demons were defying the immortals of heaven.
 The Jade Emperor was an ordinary immortal who roamed the earth helping as many people as he could.
 He was saddened because his powers could only ease the suffering of humans.
 He retreated to a mountain cave to cultivate his Tao.
 He passed 3,200 trials, each trial lasting about 3 million years.

 On earth at this time, a powerful, evil entity had the ambition to conquer the immortals and gods in heaven and proclaim sovereignty over the entire universe.
 This evil entity also went into retreat and meditation to expand its power, though later than the Jade Emperor did.
 He passed through 3,000 trials, each trial lasting about 3 million years.
 After its final trial, it felt confident that no one could defeat it.
 It re-entered the world and recruited an army of demons with the purpose of attacking heaven.
 The immortals, being aware of the threat, gathered themselves and prepared for war.
-The gods were unable to stop the powerful demon and it defeated them all.
+The gods were unable to stop the powerful demon, and it defeated them all.

 The Jade Emperor finished his cultivation during this war.
-When he was changing the land to make it more liveable for men and repelling a variety of monsters, he saw an evil glow radiating from heaven and knew something was amiss.
+When he was changing the land to make it more livable for men and repelling a variety of monsters, he saw an evil glow radiating from heaven and knew something was amiss.
 He ascended and saw that the evil entity was too powerful to be stopped by the gods.
 He challenged it, and they fought.
-Mountains shook and rivers and seas toppled.
+Mountains shook, and rivers and seas toppled.
 Due to his deeper and wiser cultivation, his benevolence instead of his might, the Jade Emperor won the battle.
 After the evil entity was defeated, its army was scattered by the gods and immortals.
 Because of his noble and benevolent deeds, the gods, immortals, and humans proclaimed the Jade Emperor the supreme sovereign of all.